 The thought came to me: why couldn’t I just shape my career around who I really was?
 So when I found myself in my doctor’s surgery, as she scribbled out a prescription for antidepressants, I made a decision to make a big change.
 I quit my job and went solo as an independent consultant and reframed my worklife the way I wanted it to be.

 The first ten years were a journey of experimentation: writing a series of books on work and business; launching a creative agency OHM London with clients such as Benetton; working with creative entrepreneurs on a series of projects.

 Now my mission is about helping organisations, teams and individuals get fired up about doing their best work.
 My career has been a real adventure - full of the inevitable ups and downs - I’ve seen the good, the bad and the ugly sides of the world of work.
 What gets me out of bed in the morning is a mission to make the world of work and business more human.
-I know the world would be a better place if more of us brought our real selves to work.
+I know we’d all be in a better place if we brought our real selves to work.
 These days I make sure I follow ‘me’: I go for summer swims, hunt out good coffee, and am around for my kids.
-I’ve seen from my own story that when you show up as the Real You, the good stuff follows."
+I’ve seen from my own story that when you show up as the Real You, the good stuff follows.